UK roles at the Pod Volunteer office

 - Lead on social media content for the programmes including pioneer blogs, collation of photographs and video

 - Support the London team with marketing the programmes

-- Provide feedback and copy for reports from the field-based projects to the project teams within the office
+- Provide feedback and reports from the field-based projects to the project teams within the office

 - Work alongside the project development team in monitoring and evaluating projects

 - Lead on the collection, analysis and dissemination of feedback from the programmes

 - Ensure all handbooks, procedures and risk assessments are regularly reviewed and updated

 - Work with the Head of Construction to maintain tools database for the programmes

 - Maintain tent log and the restocking of equipment as required